mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

 The simplest examples are very trivial.
-With a correct meta.yaml file and a properly bundled binary distribution hosted on [binstar.org](https://binstar.org), this can be a one-liner (e.g. Trent's ppt demo with pyfaker):
+With a correct meta.yaml file and a properly bundled binary distribution hosted on [binstar.org](https://binstar.org), this can be a one-liner:

 ```
 $ cd ~/conda-recipes/pyfaker
 $ conda build .
 ```

-The result of above operation - the package - will be saved in ~/miniconda/conda-bld/linux-64/music21-0.3.2-py27_0.tar.bz2 file.
+The result of above operation - the package - will be saved in ~/miniconda/conda-bld/linux-64/pyfaker-0.3.2-py27_0.tar.bz2 file.
 You can easily install this in global miniconda environment:

 ```
-$ conda install ~/miniconda/conda-bld/linux-64/music21-0.3.2-py27_0.tar.bz2
+$ conda install ~/miniconda/conda-bld/linux-64/pyfaker-0.3.2-py27_0.tar.bz2
 $ python
 $ python> import faker
 ```

-Using conda skeleton to build from a PyPi package
+Using conda skeleton to build from a PyPI package
 -------------------------------------------------

-First, confirm that the package is hosted by [PyPi](https://pypi.python.org/).
+First, confirm that the package is hosted by [PyPI](https://pypi.python.org/).
 Here I use the `music21` package, motivated by a [recent request](https://groups.google.com/a/continuum.io/forum/#!searchin/anaconda/conda$20package/anaconda/yu2ZKPI3ixU/VSWejiDoXlQJ) on the [Anaconda support